-- The deadline to register in advance online is 11:59 p.m. on Tuesday, October 18. - The deadline to register in advance on paper is to have your application received by election officials no later than 5 p.m. on Tuesday, October 18. - Otherwise, you can register on Election Day at your polling place on Tuesday, November 8.
-To do so, you must show an approved proof of residence learn what you'll need to bring at mnvotes.org.
+- The deadline to register in advance online is 11:59 p.m. on Tuesday, October 14.
+(Deadline to register online for the Primary is July 22.) - The deadline to register in advance on paper is to have your application received by election officials no later than 5 p.m. on Tuesday, October 14. - Otherwise, you can register on Election Day at your polling place on Tuesday, November 4.
+To do so, you must show an approved proof of residence - learn what you'll need to bring at mnvotes.gov.